replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements {#improvements-v2022-07-28-0}

 - Updates the haproxy image to tag 2.6.2-alpine3.16 for [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.19.3 to address the following critical severity CVEs: CVE-2022-1586, CVE-2022-1587.
 - The property `kubernetes.loadBalancerUseFirstPrimary`, and equivalent flag `kubernetes-load-balancer-use-first-primary`, has been added to automatically use the first primary address as the cluster control plane endpoint.
-It is recommended to enable the [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) use the property `ekco.enableInternalLoadBalancer` instead.
+This settings is not recommended.
+Enable the [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) and use the property `ekco.enableInternalLoadBalancer` instead.

 ### Bug Fixes {#bug-fixes-v2022-07-28-0}